-When our steel products, including straight and coiled reinforcing bar, are shaped, cooled, and ready for sale, they are transported and used in responsible ways.
-Our mill has direct access to rail service and deep draft terminals in Portland, Oregon, that provide lower-emission modes of transport than road vehicles.
-Because our steel products are made from recycled materials that are often sourced within less than 50 miles of our facility, they can be used in construction projects seeking to earn environmental certifications, such as LEED.
-In these cases, it’s not only the inputs of our steel manufacturing process that are sustainable — the outputs are, too.
+When our steel products, including straight and coiled reinforcing bar, are shaped, cooled, and ready for sale, they are transported efficiently to our valued customers.
+For example, our mill has direct access to rail service that provides a lower-emission mode of transport than road vehicles.
+Because our steel products are made from recycled materials that are often sourced within 50 miles of our Cascade Steel facility, they can be used in construction projects working toward green-building certifications such as LEED.
+From recycled inputs to efficient outputs, we enable resource conservation at every step.